 By far the major thrust of chapter 27 deals with the conflict between the "learned" and the "unlearned," between the blind and those who see.
 This is a continuation of the same theme described by Nephi in chapter 26.
 Nephi records that the book is "sealed."
 There are several interpretations that can be gleaned from this word.
-Certainly in a historical or literal context the plates were sealed and Joseph Smith, Martin Harris and Professor Anthon fulfilled the prophetic dialogue between the learned and the unlearned.
+Certainly in a historical or literal context, the plates were sealed and Joseph Smith, Martin Harris, and Professor Charles Anthon fulfilled the prophetic dialogue between the learned and the unlearned.
 Parts of the Book of Mormon plates were also literally sealed and translation was not given.

-Taken in a larger symbolic context the learned represent the "world and the wisdom thereof" (1 Nephi 11:35).
+Taken in a larger symbolic context, the learned represent the "world and the wisdom thereof" (1 Nephi 11:35).
 To the learned, proud, worldly-wise Gentile society, the depth, spirit, truth, and edifying power of the Book of Mormon are "sealed."
 The book will always be sealed to the proud.
-"I cannot read it," (2 Nephi 27:18) the learned state.
-Those words have been proven true by generations of critics who claim to see the tiny gnat-like flaws in the Book of Mormon and can't see the camel-like truths when they are written "as plain as word can be" (2 Nephi 32:7).
-The Book of Mormon remains "sealed" to the stiffnecked, "for they will not search knowledge, nor understand great knowledge, when it is given unto them in plainness" (32:7).
+"I cannot read it," the learned declare (2 Nephi 27:18).
+Those words have been proven true by generations of critics who claim to see the gnat-like flaws in the Book of Mormon and cannot see the camel-like truths when they are written "as plain as word can be" (2 Nephi 32:7).
+The Book of Mormon remains "sealed" to the stiffnecked, "for they will not search knowledge, nor understand great knowledge, when it is given unto them in plainness" (2 Nephi 32:7).
 Nephi testifies that these learned people "cast many things away which are written and esteem them as things of naught" (2 Nephi 33:2).
 "Behold, ye have closed your eyes," he warns (2 Nephi 27:5).
-Because of this self-inflicted blindness, many of the Gentiles continue to "stumble," rejecting the Book of Mormon and thus failing to see the truths necessary to obtain "convincing" faith in Christ unto salvation.
+Because of this self-inflicted blindness, many of the Gentiles continue to

+"stumble," rejecting the Book of Mormon and thus failing to see the truths necessary to obtain "convincing" faith in Christ unto salvation.

-Nephi speaks of the overt opposition that the learned will mount against the Book of Mormon and warns that "all that watch for iniquity are cut off; . . . they that make a man an offender for a word, . . . lay a snare for him . . . turn aside the just for a thing of naught" (2 Nephi 27:31-32; emphasis added).
+Nephi speaks of the overt opposition that the learned will mount against the Book of Mormon and warns that "all that watch for iniquity are cut off; and they that make a man an offender for a word, and lay a snare for him . . . and turn aside the just for a thing of naught" (2 Nephi 27:31-32; emphasis added).
 The Book of Mormon and Joseph Smith have suffered this type of attack since 1830.
-How many critics have tried to "disprove" the Book of Mormon because of a single word or a phrase?
+How many critics have tried to "disprove" the Book of Mormon because of a single word or phrase?
 How many have searched it meticulously for flaws and contradictions?
 How many have rejected its goodness, judging it to be worth nothing?

-In spite of the attacks, however, the Book of Mormon and Joseph Smith will continue to be accepted by "the meek" and "unlearned" (v.
-7).
+In spite of the attacks, however, the Book of Mormon and Joseph Smith will continue to be accepted by the meek and unlearned.
 Humble searchers for truth will learn greater truths than the worldly wise.
 They will "read a sealed book."

 A great restoration of truth accompanies the Book of Mormon, even "a marvelous work and a wonder" (2 Nephi 27:26).
-Nephi teaches that the truths which proceed from the "unlearned" will cause "the wisdom of their wise and learned [to] perish" (27:26).
-Those who fight "against Zion and . . . distress her" are compared to "a hungry man which dreameth, and behold he eateth but he awaketh and his soul is empty" (v.
-3).
-As Apostle Bruce R. McConkie so graphically stated, "What does it matter if a few barking dogs snap at the heels of the weary travelers?
+Nephi teaches that the truths which proceed from the unlearned will cause "the wisdom of their wise and learned [to] perish" (2 Nephi 27:26).
+Those who "fight against Zion and . . . distress her" are compared to "a hungry man which dreameth, and behold he eateth but he awaketh and his soul is empty" (2 Nephi 27:3).
+As Elder McConkie so graphically stated, "What does it matter if a few barking dogs snap at the heels of the weary travelers?
 Or that predators claim those few who fall by the way?
-The caravan moves on" ("The Caravan Moves On" 85; emphasis added).
+The caravan moves on."5